-*The Summer 2018 intern application period is closed.
+*The Summer 2019 intern application period is open!

 Want to save the planet?
 Do you feel that we have a moral responsibility to protect Creation?
 Help Virginia Interfaith Power & Light to achieve healthy communities and environmental justice in Virginia through an internship.
 Learn more and submit an application today!

 “Being an intern at VAIPL was incredibly rewarding.
 Not only did I learn new skills from a variety of experienced mentors, I also discovered a lot about myself, such as my passion for meeting new people.
 As an intern, I had some really fabulous opportunities travel, socialize, and make connections on behalf of the organization.
 I was also given the chance to master public speaking and work on projects that mean a lot to me, like social media outreach.
 Everything I learned at VAIPL I have been able to apply at school, at work, and in my personal life!”

 Drew Buckley attends the University of Virginia where he is pursuing a Bachelor of Science in Environmental Science.
 He currently is a member of Bon Air Baptist Church.
 His journey into environmental science and climate advocacy began as a passion for the outdoors as well as weather.